felix-lipski/dish-form-task/README.md

 # Performance

-Completing the task took me about 4 and a half hours to complete.
+Completing the task took me about 4 and a half hours.

 # Versions of tools